5/6/2025

 CEO

-And the thing is that what you can expect from the new uncertainty and turbulence in the world economy is that there will be a further recession everybody's been waiting for the upturn of the economy it's been was talked about that it was de-stocking a year ago but de-stocking indicates it will be for a short period we don't believe in that we believe rather that's a new level on demand that we don't expect it to go back even to the post-covid level which was really really high but the question is when will the upturn come and still we see that our cost customers are positive about this year it has not affected their full year forecast we still believe in a in a good year not so when we give our forecast we base it on what we know now and it seems like it will continue not bounce up but not go down either so maybe the locomotion in the US will not have this big impact on our customers we don't know that yet we will know that by the end of the year it could be that we see this upturn which has been expected for a long time or it could be that there's had some disaster scenario for all companies in the world but all we know now we believe in a rather solid situation for the rest of the year with the same demand adding new customers that's what drives our increase not the previous demand
+And the thing is that what you can expect from the new uncertainty and turbulence in the world economy is that there will be a further recession.
+Everybody's been waiting for the upturn of the economy.
+It was talked about that it was destocking a year ago, but destocking indicates it will be for a short period.
+We don't believe in that.
+We believe rather that's a new level on demand and we don't expect it to go back even to the post-COVID level, which was really, really high.
+But the question is, when will the upturn come?
+And still we see that our customers are positive about this year.
+It has not affected their full year forecast.
+We still believe in a good year.
+So when we give our forecast, we base it on what we know now.
+And it seems like it will continue, not bounce up, but not go down either.
+So maybe the locomotion in the US will not have this big impact on our customers.
+We don't know that yet.
+We will know that by the end of the year.
+It could be that we see this upturn, which has been expected for a long time.
+Or it could be that there's some disaster scenario for all companies in the world. but all we know now we believe in a rather solid situation for the rest of the year with the same demand adding new customers that's what drives our increase not not the previous demand okay great and last question from me the

 speaker